RasmusRPaulsen/DTUImageAnalysis/exercises/ex9-AdvancedRegistration/theory/readme.md

 **Exercise 5**: Find the geometrical transformation of the moving image to the fixed image.
 The moving image is ImgT1_A.nii and the fixed image is ImgT1.nii.
 The new rotated image is named ImgT1_B.nii and the optimal affine transformation matrix text file is named A1.txt.
 You can try to modify the metric and optimizer step length.

 **The following code is a template for the registration.
 You can relate it to the figure 1 in the theory note.
 You can modify it to your needs.**
+_If the computing time is excesive, increase the shrink factor._

 ```python
 # Set the registration - Fig. 1 from the Theory Note